 One fine day over Nevada, during the USAF "Red Flag" exercise, a seemingly innocent picture was taken of a USAF F-22 Raptor in flight.

-Funny thing is that there was a slight oversight by the USAF staff when releasing this image to the public...located in the background, just overhead the F-22's canopy...is the legendary and until recently not officially existent ultra top secret military complex and dry lake runways of The United States Air Force facility commonly known as Area 51.
+The funny thing is that there was a slight oversight by the USAF staff when releasing this image to the public...located in the background, just overhead the F-22's canopy...is the legendary and until recently not officially existent ultra top secret military complex and dry lake runways of The United States Air Force facility commonly known as Area 51.
 A highly classified remote detachment of Edwards Air Force Base, within the Nevada Test and Firing Range.
 A base so secret, that even though its existence was known by the public, it was not officially acknowledged until 2005 by the CIA in response to a Freedom Of Information Act request.

 How secret was this base?
 Well, in 1974 the crew of NASA's Skylab caused security chaos when they accidentally photographed the Groom Lake area from orbit, in what became known as the "Skylab Incident".
-Although the area remained nameless, a memo written in to CIA director by an unknown CIA official reported that there were specific instructions not to do this. <redacted> was the only location on the planet which had such an instruction.
+Although the area remained nameless, a memo written to the CIA director by an unknown CIA official reported that there were specific instructions not to do this. <redacted> was the only location on the planet which had such an instruction.
 Astronauts on board Skylab 4 had inadvertently photographed a location that was considered by the CIA to be more sensitive than any other location on Earth.

 "We flew over it and within thirty seconds, you knew that was the place… it was right by a dry lake.
 Man alive, we looked at that lake, and we all looked at each other.
 It was another Edwards, so we wheeled around, landed on that lake, taxied up to one end of it.
 It was a perfect natural landing field… as smooth as a billiard table without anything being done to it."

 Covertly active for over 50 years in its shrouded operations.
 Area 51 is also the only runway complex that had never appeared on aviation maps...that is until December 2007, when pilots noticed that the base had suddenly appeared in their aircraft navigation systems, along with the ICAO airport identifier code of KXTA, listed as "Homey Airport" Although now present on maps, pilots are strongly warned to remain clear of the restricted airspace.
-Even in the event of an emergency, no matter how severe...Area 51 is considered off limits.
+Even in the event of an emergency, no matter how severe...Area 51 is considered off-limits.

-According to the Central Intelligence Agency (CIA), the correct names for the facility are Homey Airport (ICAO: KXTA) and Groom Lakethough the name Area 51 was used in a CIA document from the Viet Nam WarAREA 51, AKA Groom Lake, Watertown, The Ranch, Groom Box, Neverland, Homey Airport, Paradise Ranch, The Box, or Restricted Area 4808N.
+According to the Central Intelligence Agency (CIA), the correct names for the facility are Homey Airport (ICAO: KXTA) and Groom Lake, though the name Area 51 was used in a CIA document from the Vietnam War.
+AREA 51, AKA Groom Lake, Watertown, The Ranch, Groom Box, Neverland, Homey Airport, Paradise Ranch, The Box, or Restricted Area 4808N.

-Known well to conspiracy theorists and UFOlogists as the centre of suspicious top secret government programs.
-We are not as sure about ET as they are, but we can tell you that Area 51 is home to many of the worlds most advanced aircraft, such as the Black Projects of the U-2, A-12, SR-71 and the famed F-117, and B-2 bombers.
+Known well to conspiracy theorists and UFOlogists as the centre of suspicious top-secret government programs.
+We are not as sure about ET as they are, but we can tell you that Area 51 is home to many of the world's most advanced aircraft, such as the Black Projects of the U-2, A-12, SR-71 and the famed F-117, and B-2 bombers.

-The airfield on the Groom Lake site began service in 1942 as Indian Springs Air Force Auxiliary Field, and consisted of two unpaved 5000-foot runways aligned NE/SW, NW/SE, and a small grouping of shelters, trailers, workshops, three hangars, and a small control tower.
+The airfield on the Groom Lake site began service in 1942 as Indian Springs Air Force Auxiliary Field and consisted of two unpaved 5000-foot runways aligned NE/SW, NW/SE, and a small grouping of shelters, trailers, workshops, three hangars, and a small control tower.

 Since then, Area 51 has grown exponentially in size, and number of buildings...further plans for base expansion are currently underway.
 We could tell you what, but then we would have to kill you.
-You can see the base for yourself at 37°16′35″N 115°45′20″W. The base now consists of one 12,000 foot runway, with a substantial overrun from the Oxcart days, and four additional dry lake bed runways.
+You can see the base for yourself at 37°16′35″N 115°45′20″W. The base now consists of one 12,000-foot runway, with a substantial overrun from the Oxcart days, and four additional dry lake bed runways.

-Below is an actual image from Area 51 in the 1960s with what was then a top secret black aircraft known as the A-12.
+Below is an actual image from Area 51 in the 1960s with what was then a top-secret black aircraft known as the A-12.
 Have a look at the ground vehicle next to it...it brings to mind a good question.
 If the planes looked like that in the 60s...what are they flying there today?
 Aurora?

-If you ever find yourself in Las Vegas Nevada, and you notice some all white airliners(737s) with no markings other than a civilian registration and a single red stripe...well, these are known as the Janet jets.
+If you ever find yourself in Las Vegas Nevada, and you notice some all-white airliners(737s) with no markings other than a civilian registration and a single red stripe...well, these are known as the Janet jets.
 The fleet's "Janet" call sign, from which its de facto name comes, is said to stand for "Just Another Non-Existent Terminal"

 Due to the airline's secretive nature, little is known about its organization.
 It is operated for the USAF by infrastructure and defence contractor AECOM.
-Janet flights operate with a three-digit flight number and a WWW-prefix.
+Janet flights operate with a three-digit flight number and a WWW prefix.
 In the official publication of ICAO codes, this specific three-letter designator is listed as being blocked.
 The official airline callsign is simply Janet.

 What do the aliens eat?